-You may also want to work with a herbalist or doctor if your symptoms get worse or you notice any other health problems while you are taking the oil.
+You may also want to work with an herbalist or doctor if your symptoms get worse or you notice any other health problems while you are taking the oil.

 What Oregano Oil Should You Buy For UTIs?

 Similar to other supplements and medicines, oregano oil varies widely in quality.
-Here are our best tips of what type of oregano oil you should use to clear your urinary infection.
+Here are our best tips on what type of oregano oil you should use to clear your urinary infection.